exercism/powershell/exercises/practice/raindrops/.approaches/introduction.md

 # Introduction

-Raindrops exercise is a twist of the popular `FizzBuzz` problem.
+Raindrops exercise is a twist on the popular [`FizzBuzz`](https://en.wikipedia.org/wiki/Fizz_buzz) problem.
-There are a couple ways to solve it idiomatic in PowerShell.
+There are a couple ways to solve it idiomatically in PowerShell.
 You can use a series of `if` statements.
 Or you can leverage the useful `switch` statement.
 Or try looping through the keys of a `hashtable` and looking up the values.